taki0112/CASED-Tensorflow/preprocessing/README/convert_luna_to_npy_README.md

 ### 3. resampling
 * If you load all the luna16 data and make it into a numpy array...
 You do `resample`, `normalize` and `zero_centering`
-* Each mhd file has different distances between the x, y, and z axes.
+* Each mhd file has different distances between the x, y, and z axis.
 (You might think this is because the machines that took the pictures are different)
-* `resample` is to match the distances between the x, y, and z axes in all mhd files.
+* `resample` is to match the distances between the x, y, and z axis in all mhd files.
 * `OUTPUT_SPACING` is the distance mentioned above.
 (In now, `1.25mm`)
 ```python
 def resample(image, org_spacing, new_spacing=OUTPUT_SPACING):